What The Heck Is Going On With The Senate’s Obamacare Replacement Bill, Anyway?

 The Senate was supposed to come back after the July 4 recess and sit down and agree to something they could vote on.
 D.C. insiders and Congressional reporters say that process, so far, is a mixed bag.

-Shifting the break strongly implies that McConnell feels he needs more time to wrangle his party’s members into shape and make a bill happen.
-However, CNN’s Manu Raju reported today that McConnell plans for a new draft to be released this Thursday (July 13), with a new CBO score predicted to follow the week of July 17 and a vote on a motion to proceed shortly thereafter.
+Shifting the break strongly implied that McConnell feels he needs more time to wrangle his party’s members into shape and make a bill happen.
+McConnell then released an updated draft on July 13.

-Reports remain contradictory about McConnell’s likelihood of success, though.
-Axios reports today that the next version of the bill is likely to retain its deep Medicaid cuts, a move that will please conservatives but alienate the moderates.

-But at the same time, CNN reports that conservatives feel they are “losing” in negotiations, and that the final bill will not be one they can support.

-Note: This post has been updated as of July 17 to reflect recent events.
+The CBO was expected to issue a score for that bill — not including the implications of the Cruz amendment, which was added too late to be scored — on July 17.

+However, McConnell announced late on July 15 that vote has now been “deferred” indefinitely due to McCain’s absence — because without McCain, as it currently stands, the bill cannot pass.